jcalcaben/gatsby-glossary-app/.github/CONTRIBUTING.md

 Use the following guidelines to help you with the writing process:

-- Definte the term.
+- Define the term.
 What would be helpful for the community and developers?
 - Consider acronyms and synonyms.
 These help locate and define terms.
 - Keep your sentences concise.
 - Batch several small changes into a single pull request (instead of separate ones) to ensure your contributions get approved and merged quickly.
 Have several typo fixes across several terms?
 Batch them into one PR.